Beemster

 Beemster ([ˈbeːmstər]) is a former municipality in the Netherlands, in the province of North Holland.
-The Beemster is the first so-called polder in the Netherlands that was reclaimed from a lake, the water being extracted from the lake by windmills.
-The Beemster polder was drained between 1609 and 1612.
-It has preserved intact its well-ordered landscape of fields, roads, canals, dykes and settlements, laid out in accordance with classical and Renaissance planning principles.
+The Beemster is the first polder in the Netherlands reclaimed from a lake, the water extracted by windmills between 1609 and 1612.
+The original well-ordered landscape of fields, roads, canals, and dykes has been preserved intact.
 A grid of canals parallels the grid of roads in the Beemster.
-The grids are offset: the larger feeder canals are offset by approximately one kilometer from the larger roads.
+The larger feeder canals are offset by approximately one kilometer from the larger roads.

 Beemster merged into the existing municipality of Purmerend on 1 January 2022.

 Population centres

-The former municipality of Beemster consisted of the following cities, towns, villages and/or districts:
+The former municipality of Beemster contained the following small towns and villages:

-Topography

-Map of the former municipality of Beemster, 2015.

 History

 Around 800 AD the area of the modern municipality of Beemster was covered in peat.
-The name "Beemster" has been derived from "Bamestra" (see Groenedijk, 2000), the name of a small river in the area.
-In the period 1150-1250 peat-digging by people, and storm floods, enlarged that small river into an inland sea, a lake in open connection with the Zuiderzee.
+The name "Beemster" was derived from "Bamestra", the name of a small river in the area.
+In the period 1150–1250 peat-digging and storm floods enlarged that small river into an inland sea, a lake connected with the Zuiderzee.
 Around 1605 private investors started to drain the Beemster lake.
-In 1610, this was almost complete, but the lake re-filled because of a break in the Zuiderzee dikes.
+In 1610, this was almost complete, but the lake re-filled because of a breach in the Zuiderzee dikes.
 It was decided to make the ring-dike a meter high above the surrounding country.
 In 1612 the polder was dry and the land was divided among the investors.
 In the earlier days of the polder, farmers occupied its lands for growing the crops necessary for long sea journeys by the VOC to the East Indies.
-It turned out that the farmland was so good that the project was considered then to be an economic success, in contrast to e.g. the Heerhugowaard.
+The farmland was so good that the project was considered an economic success, in contrast to, e.g., the Heerhugowaard.
 Since 1999 the entire Beemster polder has been on the UNESCO world heritage list.

 The Beemster polder is home to CONO Kaasmakers, maker of the Beemster brand of cheeses.
 This co-op was formed in 1901 to create cheese made from milk that comes from the Beemster polder.
 Today Beemster Cheese is sold in Europe, as well as the U.S., Canada, Japan, and China.

 World Heritage Site

-Because of its historical relevance, and because the original structure of the area is still largely intact, the Beemster was inscribed on the UNESCO World Heritage Site list in 1999.
-Justification for Inscription is as follows:
+Because of its historical relevance, and as the original structure of the area is still largely intact, the Beemster was added to the UNESCO World Heritage Site list in 1999.
+Justification for inclusion is as follows: